 Here are a few festivals that welcome families within driving distance of the Bay Area:

-SUB: California World Fest
+California World Fest

 This is where you go to hear an eclectic mix of anything from sitar to fiddle to folk to old-fashioned rock.